 The Positioning Measurement Gap Activation/deactivation request MAC CE is identified by MAC subheader with eLCID as specified in Table 6.2.1-2b.

+It has a fixed 8-bit size and consists of a single field defined as follows (Figure 6.1.3.40-1):

+- Positioning MG ID: This field indicates the identifier for the preconfigured positioning measurement gap.
+The length of the field is 4 bits.